See What is Being Planned for the Summit

 1:30 p.m.
 Concurrent Sessions 1

 The State Small Business Credit Initiative is a Department of Treasury funded program that flows through the State and into the MEDC.
 Realizing that businesses need more than just capital to succeed, the administrators of the SSBCI 2.0 program added technical assistance as a component.
-With that help businesses have been able to compete faster than ever before.
-Get an update on the SSBCI program, learn who is participating, resources available, and the next steps in helping businesses reach the next level.
+With that help, businesses can compete faster than ever before.
+Get an update on the SSBCI program, learn who participates, resources available, and the next steps in helping businesses reach the next level.

 2:30 p.m.
 Networking Break

 Along with the excitement about artificial intelligence (AI) have come conversations about the impact of data centers.
-Data centers in our state could attract technology companies with high power processing needs, but concerns remain regarding storage, utility costs, set-up costs, permitting, and regulations.
+Data centers in our state could attract technology companies with high power processing needs, but concerns remain regarding storage, the workforce, utility costs, set-up costs, permitting, and regulations.
+Economic developers throughout Michigan can work together on a shared message of their positive impact so that they can be built and prepared for tomorrow’s industries.

 3:45 p.m.
-Concurrent Tours (times will be adjusted as details are finalized)
+Concurrent Tours (times may be adjusted as details are finalized)

-Gentex is a technology company, proficient in a wide range of core competencies that yield a unique fusion of technologies, which develops and manufactures custom high-tech electronic products for the automotive, aerospace, and commercial fire protection industries.
-In addition to being a cool facility, they have an innovative, company-provided, nature-based childcare program and are creating a model to help other companies meet the need.
+Gentex is a technology company proficient in a wide range of core competencies, yielding a unique fusion of technologies, developing and manufacturing custom high-tech electronic products for the automotive, aerospace, and commercial fire protection industries.
+In addition to being a cool facility, they have an innovative, company-provided, nature-based childcare program and are creating a model to help other companies meet their needs.

 Take a walking tour of two highly innovative economic development spaces in Holland.
 The Next Center is Lakeshore Advantage’s business support hub.
 It is an open concept, collaborative space with room for up to 50 startups.
-The Holland Community Ice Skating Park is a redevelopment project brought to live by a Revitalization and Placemaking Grant, crowdfunding, and an MEDC matching grant.
-Learn the collaborate story that put it together while touring the newly finished facility.
+The Holland Community Ice Skating Park is a redevelopment project brought to life by a Revitalization and Placemaking Grant, crowdfunding, and an MEDC matching grant.
+Learn the collaborative story while touring the newly finished facility.

 Wednesday, August 20th